Gubintongxue/Gubintongxue1/README.md

 ### <div align="center">I'm Gubin, a student in Nanjing University of Posts and Telecommunications  🚀</div>

-- 🔭 I’m currently working on [家里蹲](https://github.com/rishavanand/github-profilinator)
+- 🔭 My second year in graduate school [家里蹲](https://github.com/Gubintongxue/github-profilinator)

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning C++ and Linux

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to me and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I'm looking for work ！

 <br/>